reuk/wayverb/docs_source/context.md

 The FDTD method works by dividing the space to be modelled into a regular grid, and computing changes in some quantity at each grid point over time.
-The formula used to update each grid point, along with the topology of the grid, may be varied depending on the accuracy, efficiency, and complexity of required by the application.
+The formula used to update each grid point, along with the topology of the grid, may be varied depending on the accuracy, efficiency, and complexity required by the application.
 FDTD methods are generally applied to problems in electromagnetics, but a subclass of the FDTD method known as the *Digital Waveguide Mesh* (DWM) is often used for solving acoustics problems.

-The FDTD shares some characteristics with the element methods.
+The FDTD process shares some characteristics with the element methods.
 They all become rapidly more computationally expensive as the maximum output frequency increases [@valimaki_fifty_2012].
 They also share the problem of discretisation or quantisation, in which details